Voyz/ibind/docs/websocket/core-concepts/runtime-and-lifecycle.md

 The lifecycle is autonomously managed between two dedicated threads - transport and runtime threads.

-- Transport thread - manages the `WebSocketApp` object handling the WebSocket connetion, monitors inconsistencies between sessions and forwards all messages to the runtime thread as TransportEvents.
+- Transport thread - manages the `WebSocketApp` object handling the WebSocket connection, monitors inconsistencies between sessions and forwards all messages to the runtime thread as TransportEvents.
 - Runtime thread - ensures the transport thread is alive, processes TransportEvents, and performs health checks [FIXME: link to health monitor docs]

-Note that there are two distinct event systems in the client:
+Note that there are two distinct event systems in the client - see [Events / Internal Event Systems][internal-event-systems] for more

-- TransportEvents - private transport events, facilitating the `WebSocket -> transport -> runtime` communication.
-These are never propagated outside of the internal transport queue.
-- WsEvents - main events that can be consumed by sinks, such as in reaction to data received from the server or indicating lifecycle changes.

-Note that everywhere in this documentation the word "event" is used, it refers to `WsEvents`.

 ## Lifecycle Interface